viky-ai/website/doc/guides/getting-started/index.md

 ## Create an agent

 Login to viky.ai.
-You will then see an interface listing the available agents.
-Then click on the **New Agent** button.
+You will see an interface listing the available agents.
+Click on the **New Agent** button.

 ![Application screenshot](img/01_new_agent.png "UI listing the available agents")